Conformal prediction beyond exchangeability: Introduction

 \section{Introduction}

-The field of conformal prediction solves a challenging modern problem: given a ``black box'' algorithm that fits a predictive model to available training data, how can we calibrate prediction intervals around the output of the model, which are guaranteed to achieve some desired coverage level?
+The field of conformal prediction addresses a challenging modern problem: given a ``black box'' algorithm that fits a predictive model to available training data, how can we calibrate prediction intervals around the output of the model so that these intervals are guaranteed to achieve some desired coverage level?

-As an example, consider a holdout set method.
-Suppose we are given a pre-fitted model $\muh$ mapping features $X$ to a predicted value of $Y$ (e.g., the output of some machine learning algorithm trained on a prior data set), and a fresh holdout set of data $(X_1,Y_1),\dots,(X_n,Y_n)$ not used for training.
-We can then use the empirical quantiles of the errors $|Y_i - \muh(X_i)|$ on the holdout set, to compute a prediction interval around our new prediction $\muh(X_{n+1})$ that aims to cover the unseen response $Y_{n+1}$.
-Split conformal prediction \citep{vovk2005algorithmic} formalizes this method, with guaranteed predictive coverage when the data points $(X_i,Y_i)$ are drawn i.i.d.~from {\em any} distribution (see Section~\ref{sec:background}).
-However, the validity of this method relies heavily on the assumption that the data points are drawn from the {\em same} distribution, or more generally, that $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are exchangeable.
+As an example, consider a holdout set approach.
+Suppose we have a pre-fitted model \smash{$\muh$} mapping features $X$ to a prediction of a real-valued variable $Y$ (e.g., \smash{$\muh$} is the output of some machine learning algorithm trained on a prior data set), and a fresh holdout set of data $(X_1,Y_1),\dots,(X_n,Y_n)$ not used for training.
+We can then use the empirical quantiles of the errors \smash{$|Y_i - \muh(X_i)|$} on the holdout set to compute a prediction interval around our prediction \smash{$\muh(X_{n+1})$} that aims to cover the unseen response $Y_{n+1}$.
+Split conformal prediction \citep{vovk2005algorithmic} formalizes this method, and gives guaranteed predictive coverage when the data points $(X_i,Y_i)$ are drawn i.i.d.\ from \emph{any} distribution (see Section~\ref{sec:background}).
+However, the validity of this method hinges on the assumption that the data points are drawn independently from the \emph{same} distribution, or more generally, that $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ are exchangeable.

-In many applied domains, however, this assumption is often substantially violated---for example, due to distribution drift, correlations between data points, or other challenges.
-As an example, Figure~\ref{fig:intro} shows results from an experiment on a real data set monitoring electricity usage in Australia (the \texttt{ELEC2} data set \citep{harries1999splice}, which we will return to in Section~\ref{sec:electricity_data}).

-We see that over a substantial stretch of time, the prediction intervals constructed via conformal prediction lose coverage, decreasing far below the target 90\% coverage level, while our proposed method, non-exchangeable conformal prediction, is able to maintain approximately the desired coverage level.
+In many applied domains, this assumption is often substantially violated, due to distribution drift, correlations between data points, or other phenomena.
+As an example, Figure~\ref{fig:intro} shows results from an experiment on a real data set monitoring electricity usage in Australia (the \texttt{ELEC2} data set \citep{harries1999splice}, which we return to in Section~\ref{sec:electricity_data}).
+We see that over a substantial stretch of time, conformal prediction loses coverage, its intervals decreasing far below the target 90\% coverage level, while our proposed method, \emph{nonexchangeable conformal prediction}, is able to maintain approximately the desired coverage level.
 In this paper, we will see how to quantify the loss of coverage due to violations of exchangeability, and how we can modify the conformal prediction methodology to regain predictive coverage even in the presence of distribution drift or other violations of exchangeability.